 Now let us focus on the equivalence of Corollary~\ref{main cor}.

 On the one hand, observe that $Z(\cH_G)$ naturally acts on the algebraic side

 via its central action on the factor $\cH_G$ in the tensor product.

 On the other hand, as we will now explain, $Z(\cH_G)$ naturally acts on the geometric side by what are called Verlinde loop operators.
-Recall the canonical curve $\gamma:S^1\hookrightarrow \wt S$ of glued boundary components.
+These are a direct generalization of the central action considered in Remark~\ref{rem central action} immediately above.
+Recall the canonical curve and its tubular neighborhood $\gamma:S^1\times \{1/2\} \hookrightarrow S^1 \times [0,1] \subset \wt S$ coming from glued marked boundary components.
 Modifications of local systems along $\gamma$ provides a correspondence